- Find the best broker for your trading needs

 Accepts Zambian bank transfers and e-wallets, offering deposit convenience beyond international-only brokers.

-MT4/MT5 platforms augmented with webinars, local hours, and account assistance tailored for African traders.
+MT4/MT5 platforms enhanced with webinars, local hours, and account assistance specifically designed for African traders.

-Swap‑free accounts may show slower fills during high market movement—less ideal for scalpers.
+Swap-free accounts may exhibit slower fills during periods of high market volatility—less ideal for scalpers.

-Only Micro/Premium available; no Razor/raw spreads for advanced traders.
+Only Micro/Premium is available; no Razor/raw spreads for advanced traders.

 HFM | Best For: Zambian novice traders seeking swap-free Islamic trading with flexible deposits